ashtonthomas/bento-wiki-spider/README.md

 - Angular trace view (in progress and complete)
 - Need a better way to develop locally and be able to edit angular code and java code without rebuilding
 - Find a way to build on deploy and not commit compiled resources on every change (this is so annoying)
+- Show loading while parsing / or show progress (but that will take more changes)
+- Why won't Heroku let Jsoup make calls?
+(DEBUG - TODO)

 ## This is the start of the java hack project.